Feds Finally Raised Rates; What Does That Mean?

-After much speculation, that started more than a year ago, the Federal Reserve has finally increased the federal funds rate on December 14, 2016.
-The Fed's chairwoman, Janet Yellen, had stated in 2015 that there would have to be real improvement in the unemployment numbers, and economic growth, before the central bank would take any action.
-But, in late 2015, the Fed was projecting four increases during 2016, with only this recent increase actually materializing.
+After much speculation, that started more than a year ago, the Federal Reserve has finally increased the federal funds with a rate increase on December 14, 2016.
+The Fed’s chairwoman, Janet Yellen, had stated in 2015 that there would have to be real improvement in the unemployment numbers, and economic growth, before the central bank would take any action.
+However, in late 2015, the Fed was projecting four increases during 2016, with only this recent increase actually materializing.

-The increase in their benchmark interest rate amounted to .25 percent.
-They also raised their target for short-term interest rates, putting them in a range of a half to .75 percent.
-The rate increase was only the second one in a decade; a significant event given the recent history of interest rates.
+The increase in the benchmark interest rate amounted to .25 percent.
+They also raised the target for short-term interest rates, putting them in a range of .50 to .75 percent.
+The rate increase is only the second one in a decade; a significant event given the recent history of interest rates.

 The Fed’s chair, Yellen, said that economic growth had picked up from the stagnant numbers in recent years.
 She was optimistic about the economy in the near-term.
 With improvements in the economy can come inflation, so the Fed may continue on this course.